Grande Arche: Tenants

 Organisations headquartered in the Grande Arche include the Bureau d'Enquêtes sur les Événements de Mer (BEAmer), the French marine accident investigation agency; and the French Land Transport Accident Investigation Bureau, in the southern portion.

 Cultural representations

-Stéphane Demoustier's 2025 film The Great Arch (L'Inconnu du Grande Arche) dramatized von Spreckelsen's efforts to realize the project.
+In 2016 Laurence Cossé published in a novelistic form an account of Spreckelsen's work.
+The book was used as a script for Stéphane Demoustier's 2025 film The Great Arch (L'Inconnu de la Grande Arche) which dramatized the architect's efforts to realize the project.